 - "Zero credit" courses, or courses taken as CEUs

 - Volunteer, life, or work experience obtained independently

 St. Kate’s accepts a wide range of nationally recognized exams including:

 - UExcel »

 CLEP, DSST & UExcel are options open to all adult students.
 If you feel confident in your subject, these exams are an exceptional way to earn maximum credits with minimal cost.
-See our online guide to find out how these exams transfer (insert URL to the landing page).
+See our online guide to find out how these exams transfer.
 St. Kate's is also a national testing center for the CLEP.
 CLEP testing is available at St. Catherine University's Minneapolis campus.

 St. Kate’s also offers Credit by Proficiency Exam options on a limited basis for certain courses at a reduced cost.

 3) Build a portfolio